Skip to content

 --oidc_config=secretstore://arn:aws:secretsmanager:{region}:{accountId}:secret:{secretName}

-In the Applications section, create a app integration.
+In the Applications section, create an app integration.

 For Sign-in method, select OIDC - OpenID Connect.